 My ex didn’t stalk, didn’t beg me to come home, didn’t turn on the charm to trick me into returning.
 He felt I betrayed him.
 He used my decision to report him to the law and the military as an inexcusable sin.
 I exposed him (falsely he says).
 I think that he feels he left me.

 Feelings and thoughts: Fear, confusion, betrayal, pain, sadness, anger.
 Resolve, motivation.

 I left my home on January 22 because the police couldn’t take him out of the house.
-There was no visible “proof” because the bruises hadn’t shown yet.
+There was no visible “proof” of violence because the bruises on my arms and neck hadn’t developed yet.

 I drove to my friend’s house, dazed and confused, wondering if I should report the offense or let it go one more time.
 When I checked my voice mails, I heard Will say, “Thank you, Kellie.
 This is exactly what I wanted.”
 When I checked my email, I saw that he had tried to lock me out of our bank accounts by changing every possible security: username, password, security questions.

 He didn’t know I had my own username.
 I transferred $9600 out of savings to my own account.
 It was in that instant I knew I couldn’t go home.

 Feelings and thoughts: Despair, humiliation, loss, trauma, betrayal, exclusion.
 Concern, courage, decision.

 At 9 AM, I was at a North Carolina court house filling out a statement at SafeLink Domestic Violence Division.
 I went before the judge and she granted an ex parte order.
 I cried when she handed me the document.
 At that moment, I knew I wouldn’t go home.

 I spent the next hours in communication with the sheriff’s department.
 “Have you gone to the house yet?
 When will you be there?”
 The response was, “If you tell us when he’s at the house, then we can pick him up.”
 WHAT?!
 Picking Will up was my responsibility, too?